How To Teach Essential Skills In SchoolOct 28, 2022

 Use formative assessments to help students develop the essential skills.

 Formative assessments give students students feedback on their growth and development.
 As students are exercising a certain essential skill, teachers can let students know how their use of that skill is going and what they can do to further develop it.

-For instance, if the skill students are working on is communication, a teacher could observe a class discussion and use this rubric to give students feedback.
-If the teacher identifies a student’s skill as ‘developing,’ they could provide feedback to the student and then give opportunity to practice communication later on to continue the development and see if the skill has improved.
+For instance, if the skill students are working on is communication, a teacher can observe a class discussion and use this rubric to give students feedback.
+If the teacher identifies a student’s skill as ‘developing,’ they can provide feedback to the student and then give opportunities to practice communication later on to continue the development and see if the skill has improved.

 This kind of feedback should be given continuously in the classroom for all of the essential skills.
 The more students are given formative feedback and opportunities to continue to develop, the more proficient they will become.

 Essential skills are like muscles; the more you work them out, the stronger they become.
 This is why it is so imperative the education system prioritizes the development of them.
 The 21st century workforce needs people with the essential skills.
 A functioning and productive society requires critical thinkers who can solve big problems.
 It needs collaborators who know how to work together, and people who are organized and goal-oriented.
 School can be a place where these characteristics and skills are developed.

 Want to learn more about Project Based Learning and how to help students develop essential skills?
 Check out my latest online course, The Project Based Learning Master Class.